 rashida tlaib, Former community partnerships & development director

-Following the elections, Rashida is no longer with the Sugar Law Center.
+Following the elections, last Fall Rashida is no longer with the Sugar Law Center.
 She now proudly services the residents of Michigan’s 13th Congressional District as a member of the U.S. Congress.

 The Sugar Law Center arose from Maurice and Jane Sugar’s donation their estate to the newly formed Sugar Foundation.
 The couple’s lives had been dedicated to work on behalf of poor and low-income people.
 Five trustees were named to oversee the Foundation, with instructions that the assets were to be used to further economic and social justice.
 In 1990, the trustees established the SLC as a nonprofit center dedicated to this mission.